elastic/harp/samples/bundle-remapper/README.md

 ### Clean old secrets

-> There is no `rm -rf` equivalent in Vault nor SecretHub.
+> There is no `rm -rf` equivalent in Vault nor Harp.
 You have to use
-> SecretHub to extract secret paths to delete  and then use `vault kv metadata delete` command.
+> Harp to extract secret paths to delete and then use `vault kv metadata delete` command.

 ```sh
 harp bundle dump --in clusters.bundle --path-only | xargs -n 1 vault kv metadata delete